usefulalgorithm/usefulalgorithm/README.md

 - _Ephemera_, by Fergus Jones, Perko
 - _Henki_, by Richard Dawson, Circle
 - _Dreaming the Strife for Love_, by Bedsore
-- _Perfekt Person_, by thanks god
-- _Malcolm's Law_, by Waldo's Gift

 </details>